Privacy & security tips

 Attachments in an email with the extension zip, exe, JS, ink, WSF, SCR and jar should never be opened!
 Also, do not enable macros when prompted.

-- You can safely surf on the internet using Privacy Badger that blocks all sorts of advertisements and ‘ trackers ‘.
+- You can safely surf the internet using Privacy Badger that blocks all sorts of advertisements and ‘ trackers ‘.

-- Sending email is not secure because email messages can be read by others, meaning someone other than to whom you sent the mail.
+- Sending an email is not secure because email messages can be read by others, meaning someone other than to whom you sent the mail.
 You can encrypt email messages so that only the addressed person(s) can read the email.

 For example, free email encryption can be done using ProtonMail.

-- Do not unsubscribe via unsubscribe links in spam mails.
+- Do not unsubscribe via unsubscribe links in spam emails.
 The sender then gets confirmation of your email address, and then you will receive even more spam.
 Normally you have a separate folder for spam.
 Check it regularly and check if there are email’s that are not spam.